mostmojo/log/log-2.md

   	(SELECT code
   	FROM currencies);
 ```
-• Using mutiple theory clauses with UNION and EXCEPT to query three tables to identify the country codes that are included in either `economies` or `currencies` but not in `populations`.
+• Using sub-queries and mutiple theory clauses with UNION and EXCEPT to query three tables to identify the country codes that are included in either `economies` or `currencies` but not in `populations`.
 ```
 -- Select the city name
 SELECT c1.name